National Domestic Violence Hotline (live chat available via website)

-National Teen Dating Abuse Helpline: live chat sometimes available via website
+National Teen Dating Abuse Helpline (live chat available via website)

 Statewide Crisis Line

 New Mexico Crisis and Access Line(NMCAL): 1-855-662-7474

 Helping New Mexicans get immediate access to local help and resources during a mental health crisis.
 Staffed by master’s level clinicians who can respond to a crisis 24 hours per day and 7 days per week.

 New Mexico Legal Aid Domestic Violence/Sexual Assault/Stalking HelpLine: 1-877-974-3400

 Provides legal information and referrals for victims of domestic violence, sexual assault, and stalking.